samuelburbulla/dune-mmesh/doc/installation.rst

 The easiest way to install Dune-MMesh is using pip and the package uploaded to `PyPI <https://pypi.org/project/dune-mmesh/>`_.

-We strongly recommend the usage of a virtual environment.
+1. Activate a virtual environment (strongly recommended).

 .. code-block:: bash

   python3 -m venv dune-env
   source dune-env/bin/activate

-Then download and build Dune-MMesh and its dependencies.
+2. Download and build Dune-MMesh and its dependencies.

 .. code-block:: bash